 - Spices.
 Any number of plant-based flavor enhancers.

 - Stevia.
 A natural carbohydrate-free sweetener derived from the leaves of a plant similar to the sunflower.
 It is 200 times sweeter-tasting than sugar, but may have an unpleasant aftertaste.
+May also cause a reaction in people allergic to ragweed.

 - Tocopherols.
 Vitamin E. Used as a preservative to keep fats and oils from going rancid in storage.
 Generally beneficial to the body, as it protects cells from free radicals and may promote cardiovascular health.